Yufanggg/Cognition2Computation/README.md

  ## Experimental Design

  ### Power Analysis
- To conduct a [Power Analysis](./DOE.Rmd) to have a general idea about the 2-by-2 experimental design within subject and target word (which are fully crossed).
-See the result as following:
+With a given experimental materials, a [Power Analysis](./DOE.Rmd) was conducted to validate the number of participants.
+See the an example result for 2-by-2 experimental design within subject and target word (which are fully crossed) as following:
 ![alt text](./Images/PowerCurve.jpg)